Comparing ETFs Mutual Funds and Closed-End Funds

 In 2024, only 5% of ETFs distributed capital gains to shareholders compared to 43% of mutual funds (Morningstar, 2024).
 That single statistic explains why ETFs have captured over 10 trillion in assets - but the choice between ETFs, mutual funds, and closed-end funds is not always obvious.
 Each structure has distinct advantages depending on how you invest and what you own.

-The durable lesson: For most investors in taxable accounts, ETFs offer a 0.5-1.0% annual tax advantage through their creation/redemption mechanism (Poterba and Shoven, 2002).
+The pattern that holds: For most investors in taxable accounts, ETFs offer a 0.5-1.0% annual tax advantage through their creation/redemption mechanism (Poterba and Shoven, 2002).
 But mutual funds still win for automatic investing, and closed-end funds offer opportunities unavailable elsewhere.

 How Each Structure Works